msalinas92/CacheBolt/README.md

   - 🔶 Azure Blob Storage
   - 💽 Local Filesystem

-### ❌ Pattern-based deletion limitations

-If you attempt to use `pattern=...` with `backend=true`, CacheBolt will return an error.
-Pattern-based invalidation is **only supported in-memory**, not in persistent storage.

 ### ✅ Example: Full cache invalidation

 ```bash
 curl -X DELETE "http://localhost:3000/cache?backend=true"
 ```

-This will:

-Clear all in-memory cache

-Batch-delete all objects under the prefix cache/{app_id}/ from the configured storage backend

-On S3, it uses optimized DeleteObjects requests (up to 1000 keys per request)

 ---